Professor Tracey Chapman (School of Biological Sciences, University of East Anglia)

 You will combine the genetic “tools” available in Caenorhabditis elegans nematodes – the classical model organism in evolutionary genetics – with fitness assays in complex ecologically relevant environments.
 You will employ a new experimental paradigm that will allow us to test how lifespan extension via gene knockdowns in evolutionary conserved signalling pathways (IIS/TOR) that shape organismal life histories affects development, growth, behaviour, reproduction and, ultimately, fitness in rapidly changing and unpredictable environments.
 You will use a combination of “laboratory microcosms” and real-world experiments in the natural environment.

-You will gain a wide range of skills in experimental design, literature surveys, statistical analyses, coding, scientific writing, presentational skills, experimental evolution, fitness assays and molecular biology techniques.
+You will gain a wide range of skills in experimental design, critical thinking, advanced statistical analyses, scientific writing, presentational skills, evolutionary ecology and evolutionary genetics.
+You will participate in career-enhancing external training courses.
 You will receive multi-disciplinary training in evolutionary ecology/biology and in bio-gerontology, thereby increasing opportunities for employability after the PhD.
-You will participate in career-enhancing external training courses (Wellcome Trust) and may do part of your research in one of the leading foreign institutions in our field (Evolutionary Biology Centre at Uppsala University, Sweden).

-We are looking for an enthusiastic and highly motivated student with deep interest in one of the following fields of research: evolution, ecology, genetics, biology of ageing and a BSc or MSc in Biology, Ecology, Genetics or Zoology.
+We are looking for an enthusiastic and highly motivated candidate with deep interest in one of the following fields of research: evolution, ecology, genetics, biology of ageing.